 It is estimated that at least 90% of all funds to be expended will benefit low and moderate income persons.
 None of the proposed CDBG activities is expected to directly or indirectly result in displacement of persons or households.
 Should any such displacement occur, the City has a plan to assist displaced persons with benefits equivalent to those described in the Federal Uniform Relocation Policies Act.

-If during the course of the meeting covered by this notice, the Social Services and Housing Board should determine that a closed or executive meeting or session of the Social Services and Housing Board or a consultation with the attorney for the City should be held or is required, then such closed or executive meeting or session or consultation with attorney as authorized by the Texas Open Meetings Act, Texas Government Code § 551.001 et. seq., will be held by the Social Services and Housing Board at the date, hour and place given in this notice as the Social Services and Housing Board may conveniently meet in such closed or executive meeting or session or consult with the attorney for the City concerning any and all subjects and for any and all purposes permitted by the Act, including, but not limited to, the following sanctions and purposes:
+If during the course of the meeting covered by this notice, the Frisco Social Services and Housing Board should determine that a closed or executive meeting or session of the Frisco Social Services and Housing Board or a consultation with the attorney for the City should be held or is required, then such closed or executive meeting or session or consultation with attorney as authorized by the Texas Open Meetings Act, Texas Government Code § 551.001 et seq., will be held by the Frisco Social Services and Housing Board at the date, hour and place given in this notice or as soon after the commencement of the meeting covered by this notice as the Frisco Social Services and Housing Board may conveniently meet in such closed or executive meeting or session or consult with the attorney for the City concerning any and all subjects and for any and all purposes permitted by the Act, including, but not limited to, the following sanctions and purposes:

 Texas Government Code Section: